dog with person who is caring

 Dogs destroying toys can be viewed as simple as instinct or finding prey or finding something fun to play with.
 Another reason dogs destroy their toys could be as simple as boredom, it's fun and feels good!

-Well, we are biased, we believe that Yomp brings the safest, long lasting/ durable, and stimulating firmness / texture to the market.Maybe that's why we are the fastest growing dog toy company out there today.
+Well, we are biased, we believe that Yomp brings the safest, most long lasting, and stimulating toys to the market.